-Additional Considerations
+Additional Strategies

-In trying to achieve its investment goal, the Fund may invest in the types of instruments or engage in the types of transactions identified below and in the section "Glossary of Investments, Techniques, Strategies and Their Risks."
-The Fund may not use all of these techniques at any one time.
-A more detailed description of the investment policies that the Fund uses, as well as the risks associated with these investment policies is included.
+In trying to achieve its investment goal, the Fund may invest in the types of instruments or engage in the types of transactions identified below and in the section "Glossary of Investments, Techniques, Strategies and Their Risks," which also describes the risks associated with these investment policies.
+The Fund may or may not use all of these techniques at any one time.